Yomika/Paradox/README.md

-# Paradox
+# Paradox Chess Engine

-A chess engine written in C
+This is a new AB chess engine written in C. It is completely open source and free to use.